cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 3.6.8 =
+Completed the list of Google Shopping fields available.
+Also changed the g:adwords_redirect field to g:ads_redirect

 = 3.6.7 =
 Fixed a bug: When the Yoast SEO plugin was active and products were placed inside a category but no primary category was defined the plugin would not put the category in the product feed.
 This has now been fixed.